anxdpanic/plugin.video.twitch/README.md

 > This Addon does not handle any aspect of the playback of Twitch streams (that would be the Kodi Video Player), it simply tells Kodi what to play.
 > The Addon does however provide Quality Options which may help if your internet connection / computer specs are below requirements for HD streams.

-* I'm experiencing HTTP errors!

-> There are various things that can cause this (including Twitch changing things!
-Which we do try to keep on top of.) but recently, most commonly it is caused by missing OAUTH entry in the settings section of this addon.
-Please visit http://www.twitchapps.com/tmi/ and acquire an OAuth Token and insert this to the relevant section of the addon settings and your HTTP errors may just go away.

 What's next?
 ----------------

 Things that need to be done next:

-* Implement features based upon user authentication
 * Suggestions welcome.

 Credit where credit is due.